 - Increase the length of the posts or articles: If your post was 50 Blog Post Ideas, change it to 100 Blog Post Ideas.

-- Create video remakes of all your content, update your blogs with the videos and publish on YouTube.
+- Use a video maker to create video remakes of all your content, update your blogs with the videos.
 Live video is also very engaging and produces a high ROI.
 Use Facebook Live to bring your content to your audience.

 - Provide users with great information about your industry by creating a resource center.
 Review your content and find the most valuable pieces of content and pull together into a resource center.